PGY V

 University of Colorado School of Medicine

-I was born in New York City and then grew up in a ballet studio in beautiful Boulder, Colorado.
-I attended Smith College where I double majored in Dance and Chemistry.
+Bio: I grew up in Boulder, Colorado before attending Smith College where I double majored in Dance and Chemistry.
 After graduating, I was a professional ballerina with American Midwest Ballet, Missouri Ballet Theatre, and the Montgomery Ballet.
 During that time, I was teaching dance as well, which is when I fell in love with working with children.
 Seeing my students struggle with illness and injury inspired to go to medical school to become a pediatrician.
 My passion for psychiatry developed when I moved back to Colorado to complete my medical training at University of Colorado School of Medicine.
-I am thrilled to be a part of the Triple Board Program at Tufts Medical Center and to work at the intersection of pediatrics and psychiatry.
+I am thrilled to be a part of the Triple Board Program at Boston Children's Hospital – Tufts Medical Center and to work at the intersection of pediatrics and psychiatry.
 I am excited to live in Boston with my husband, Ryan, and two kittens, Autumn and Earl Grey.
-Outside of medicine, I enjoy dancing, drinking coffee with friends, long walks, and folding paper cranes.
+Outside of medicine, I enjoy drinking coffee with friends, folding paper cranes, and dancing with the Harvard Ballet Company.

 Cassandra Scott, MD